SanderMertens/flecs/docs/Relations.md

 Likes.add(flecs::OnDelete, flecs::Delete);

-// When Likes is deleted, throw an error (assert) Likes.add(flecs::OnDelete, flecs::Throw);
+// When Likes is deleted, throw an error (assert) Likes.add(flecs::OnDelete, flecs::Panic);
 ```

-To prevent accidentally deleting a component, components are created by default with the `(OnDelete, Throw)` policy.
+To prevent accidentally deleting a component, components are created by default with the `(OnDelete, Panic)` policy.

 ### Tag property
 A relation can be marked as a tag in which case it will never contain data.
 By default the data associated with a pair is determined by whether either the relation or object are components.
 For some relations however, even if the object is a component, no data should be added to the relation.
 Consider the following example: